-Roselawn Masjid (previously known as Mulberry Mosque) was established in the late ’90s under the leadership of Cherno Issa Dia (Rahimahullah) and the Imam Cherno Ahmad Dia.
+Roselawn Mosque (previously known as Mulberry Mosque) was established in the late ’90s under the leadership of Imam Issa Dia (rahimahullah) and Imam Ahmed Dia.
 Initially, it was just a one-bedroom apartment, rented by the residents of 1 Mulberry Ct, Apartment complex, which they use for their five daily prayers.

 ATM members: Islamic Center of Northern Kentucky (ICNK), Masjid Al-Ashab (Downtown), Clifton Masjid (IAC), Lockland Masjid (Greater Cincinnati Islamic Association), Masjid Abou Bakr (Harrison), Cincinnati Islamic Community Center (CICC), Islamic Center of Mason (ICM), Islamic Center of Greater Dayton (ISGD), Islamic Center of Greater Cincinnati (West Chester Mosque), IHSAN Community Center (Loveland), Dayton Mercy Society (DMS).